What is Newcastle United's Fans Forum?

 |Kate Bradley||Head of Newcastle United Foundation|

-The heads of other individual club departments will also be encouraged to attend meetings which are relevant to them, while commercial partners may also attend.
+The heads of other individual club departments are also encouraged to attend meetings which are relevant to them.

 How are seats allocated?